andyyou/react-coverflow/README.md

 ```

 ## Release History
+* 2019-04-13
+  - Removed button navigation for arrow navigation.
+Using arrow navigation now disables the image-click navigation that had previously existed.
 * 2018-03-04
   - Added Infinite Scrolling Option that allows users to scroll from first to last option continuously using the arrow buttons.
 Buttons dynamically rendered based on current position of img
 * 2018-02-24